jasonswearingen/NotNot.AppSettings/README.md

    MPL is a copyleft license that is easy to comply with.
 You must make the source code for any of your changes available under MPL, but you can combine the MPL software with proprietary code, as long as you keep the MPL code in separate files.
 Version 2.0 is, by default, compatible with LGPL and GPL version 2 or greater.
 You can distribute binaries under a proprietary license, as long as you make the source available under MPL.

-In brief: You can basically use this project however you want, but all changes to it must be open sourced.
+**In brief**: You can basically use this project however you want, but all changes to it must be open sourced.

+## Changes

+- `0.10.x` :  various polish
+  - mark generated code with `[CompilerGenerated]`.
+  - readme/nuget tweaks.
+- `0.10.0` : Initial Release.